jeremyers1/World-English/README.md

 https://englishstudyonline.org/
 https://englishstudyonline.org/words-with-silent-letters/

+Note: Frequently, it is very difficult to decide which pronunciation is correct.
+As an example, consider the very first word in the dictionary, the word "a."
+Sometimes it is pronounced as a long "a" for emphasis: "No, I wanted _a_ book."
+Most often, however, it is pronounced as "uh," which itself is not the short form of a (which would be "a" as in apple), but is the short form of "u," namely, "uh."
+So, should World English respell the word "a" as "aa" or as "u"?
+In this case, we have chosen to go with the long a, "aa," since "u" is a "lazy lengthening" of the word "a" which occurs when English speakers push out words quickly during coversation.
+It takes sligthly less tongue and lip movement to say "u" than "aa."
+This "lazy lengthening" of "aa" to "u" will likely still occur during conversation, but World English will prefer the more precise form of writing.

 ## But ...
 Why?

 In history, human culture and society has always benefitted from a common trade language.
 When everybody understands each other, anything is possible.